lcy-seso/tilefusion-docs/docs/design/core_concepts.md

 ---
-layout: mathjax
+layout: doc
 title: Program Concepts in TileFusion
 ---

-TileFusion operates based on four core concepts: Tile, Layout, TileIterator, and Loader/Storer.
+TileFusion operates on four core concepts: Tile, Layout, TileIterator, and Loader/Storer, which facilitate the transfer of tiles between memory hierarchies.

 ## Types